FlorianMichael/Brainfuck4J/README.md

 ### Internals and code classes
 You can use the second constructor of ```Brainfuck4J``` to override the logger used to print all steps executed by the interpreter, a logger is an ```Logger``` instance.

-``BFRuntimeException`` will be used for brainfuck internal exceptions when interpreting the code.

 Note: run() doesn't throw any exceptions, they are printed through the logger which default uses ```.printStackTrace()```